-Behavioral Health Residential Facility: The Contractor shall apply AHCCCS-approved Behavioral Health Residential Facility (BHRF) Medical Necessity Criteria for its Non-Title XIX/XXI Members as required for Title XIX/XXI populations and report as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Behavioral Health Residential Facility: The Contractor shall apply AHCCCS-approved Behavioral Health Residential Facility (BHRF) Medical Necessity Criteria for its Non-Title XIX/XXI Members as required for Title XIX/XXI populations and report BHRF Medical Necessity Criteria (Admission, Continued Stay, and Discharge Readiness Criteria) as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
 Should the Contractor adopt criteria from other sources, the Contractor shall submit a copy of the source document for approval prior to utilization of the criteria.

-Block Grants: Refer to the Table below for a summary of funding types, eligible populations, and activities.
+Block Grants: Refer to AMPM Exhibit 300-2B for a summary of eligible populations and services.